mmr306/python-app/README.md

 # python-app
  App code using CircleCI

+#To connect to server for test and deploy
 On Server create ssh key
 1. ssh-keygen -t ed25519 -C "email@email.com" #Creates id_ed25519 and id_ed25519.pub key pair
 2. Add id_ed25519 content to ssh key on circle ci